HewlettPackard/galadriel/doc/galadriel_harvester.md

 ##### `relationship deny`

-The `deny` command permits you to invalidate a relationship within the trust domain managed by the SPIRE Server that this Harvester works in conjunction with.
+The `deny` command enables you to reject a relationship within the trust domain managed by the SPIRE Server that the Harvester operates with.

 Syntax: